davidgsd/AllScan/README.md

 	extension=sqlite3.so
 2. Then restart Lighttpd web server or restart the node

-# Cloud/VM Server Install
+NOTES for Cloud/VM Server Installation:
-See github.com/Allan-N/ASL-Install for a script that can be used to install ASL on various cloud server platforms.
+See https://github.com/Allan-N/ASL-Install for a script that can be used to install ASL on various cloud server platforms.

 # AllScan DiY and TurnKey Node Designs
 If you do not yet have a node or might like to upgrade your node, see the following Guides by AllScan's author NR9V:<br>